Additive Manufacturing

 Cost-Efficiency for Small Batches

-There is no need for costly molds, tooling, or time-intensive machine setups, making additive manufacturing economically viable for low-volume production.
-Additional cost savings can be achieved through build-to-order strategies, reduced inventory requirements, local sourcing, risk mitigation, and lower development costs.
+Traditional manufacturing methods require costly moulds, tooling, or time-intensive machine setups.
+Additive manufacturing does not, making it economically viable for low-volume production.
+Additional cost savings can be achieved through build-to-order AM strategies, reduced inventory requirements, local sourcing, risk mitigation, and lower development costs.

-Additive manufacturing makes it possible to produce customized or personalized parts that meet specific customer requirements.
-Examples include hearing aid housings, eyeglass frames, insoles, and orthotic devices.
+3D printing makes it much easier to produce customised or personalised parts that meet specific customer requirements.
+Examples include hearing aid housings, glasses frames, insoles, and orthotic devices.

 Despite being primarily used for (rapid) prototyping today, Additive Manufacturing holds significant potential for the production of end-use parts.

-The challenge lies in identifying and addressing the gaps left by conventional manufacturing processes and exploring how Additive Manufacturing can complement and enhance existing production methods.
+The key to integrating 3D printing in production, is identifying and addressing the gaps left by conventional manufacturing processes, and exploring how Additive Manufacturing can complement and enhance existing production methods.

 Applications of AM

-Additive Manufacturing is used across a wide range of industries, including aerospace, semiconductors, medical equipment, machinery, electronics, and implantable medical devices.
+Additive Manufacturing is used across a wide range of industries, including aerospace, semiconductors, medical equipment, machinery, electronics, and implantable medical devices, many of which are High-Mix Low-Volume (HMLV) markets.

 A common pitfall when introducing Additive Manufacturing is approaching it from a technology-first mindset.
-Starting with the technique tends to narrow the focus to its limitations rather than encouraging a broader view of product development or innovation.
+Starting with the technique tends to narrow the focus to its limitations rather than encouraging a broader view of product development or innovation through AM.

 Instead, one should start from the user or application perspective.
 In other words, begin with why (the application), and arrive at what (the technology).

 In between lies the how – the process of aligning the application’s requirements with the relevant benefits of AM.
-Every unique application comes with specific needs and therefore requires careful consideration to determine whether Additive Manufacturing is the right solution.
+Every unique application comes with specific needs and requires careful consideration to determine whether or not Additive Manufacturing is the right solution.